-- One-Three (1-3) tardies under ten minutes to the same class will result in a student receiving a warning by their teacher. - Four (4) tardies to the same class = a 45 minute after-school detention. - Five (5) tardies to the same class = a 45 minute after-school detention. - Six (6) or more tardies: Habitually tardy students are in violation of the Holly Schools truancy policy and shall be subject to appropriate disciplinary consequences, community service, in school suspension and/or out of suspension, or Saturday School experience.
+- One-Three (1-3) tardies under ten minutes to the same class will result in a student receiving a warning by their teacher. - Three (3) tardies to the same class = an unexcused absence. - Four (4) tardies to the same class = a 45 minute after-school detention. - Five (5) tardies to the same class = a 45 minute after-school detention. - Six (6) or more tardies: Habitually tardy students are in violation of the Holly Schools truancy policy and shall be subject to appropriate disciplinary consequences, community service, in school suspension and/or out of suspension, or Saturday School experience. - Arriving 10 or more minutes late to a class is an absence. - Leaving a class 10 or more minutes early is an absence.